Communication

 Caveat: this only works if “existing commitment” is actually visible to your manager.
 If they don’t know you’re deep in something, the phrase sounds like excuse-making.
 Weekly status updates are how you make this invocation legitimate.

-The one version to avoid
+The version to never use

 “I’d love to help but I just don’t have time right now.”

 This sounds kind.
 It doesn’t work.
-It implies that the issue is personal, that if you had a little more time you’d say yes, and it creates a reopening for the asker to come back later.
+It implies the issue is personal, that if you had a little more time you’d say yes, and it creates a reopening for the asker to come back later.
 It also subtly invites negotiation: “can you find fifteen minutes?”

 Every version above names a tradeoff or a constraint.
 The kind sentence names only your preference, which isn’t something the asker has to respect.
 Drop it.